janbodnar/Datalogy/html-table/README.md

 - parse HTML table from a web page
 - parse HTML table from a file
 - calculate sum, mean from the values
-- list top ten and bottom ten companies
+- list top ten and bottom ten rows
 - show data into console table
 - transform into CSV file
 - transform into xlsx file